The student-led "Paths of Protest" walking tour, December 2022

 • A clear and significant focus on some aspect of the University of Michigan’s 200+ year history.
 Note that the project must be historical in its conceptualization and methodology.

-• The centering of questions of diversity, equity, and inclusion
+• The centering of questions of inclusion

 • The feasibility of the project, as evidenced by detailed and concrete plans for how project activities will be executed